-Conversely, at late-times robust constraints are difficult to attain, because the ionisation state of the ions in the ejecta is largely unknown.
+Conversely, at late-times robust constraints are difficult to attain, because the ionization state of the elements in the ejecta is largely unknown.
 If the electron density is large (in excess of $10^{9}-10^{10} {\rm cm}^{-3}$) neutral helium is likely to dominate, whereas \heiii is likely to dominate when the electron density drops below $10^{5}-10^{6} {\rm cm}^{-3}$ (see Fig.~\ref{fig:Helium_ionisation}).
-Thus, as the ejecta expand and the electron density dilutes, the typical ionisation state of helium is likely to increase.
-To estimate whether \heiii-dominated ejecta are important for constraints in this paper, one needs a handle on the likely ionisation state of the ejecta - and by extension the recombination rate and specifically the electron density.
-As we will argue in App.~\ref{sec:electron-density} in the line-forming region around 4.4\,days, $n_e > 6 \times 10^6\, {\rm cm}^{-3}$, which is a conservative lower limit assuming Saha-Boltzmann ionisation at temperature 2800\,K. Impact ionisation by non-thermal particles produced in radioactive decay is expected to increase the electron density by a factor of several, but as discussed in Sect.~\ref{sec:NLTE_helium_population} the low ionisation provides the weakest constraint on the helium abundance.
+Thus, as the ejecta expand and the electron density dilutes, the typical ionization state of helium is likely to increase.
+To estimate whether \heiii-dominated ejecta are important for constraints in this paper, one needs to estimate the ionization state of the ejecta, which depends on recombination rates and, specifically, the electron density.
+As we will argue in App.~\ref{sec:electron-density} in the line-forming region around 4.4\,days, $n_e > 6 \times 10^6\, {\rm cm}^{-3}$, which is a conservative lower limit assuming Saha-Boltzmann ionization at temperature 2800\,K. Impact ionization by non-thermal particles produced in radioactive decays is expected to increase the electron density by a factor of several, but as discussed in Sect.~\ref{sec:NLTE_helium_population} the low ionization provides the weakest constraint on the helium abundance.
 At later times, the continued homologous expansion will decrease the electron density further, which implies an increasingly weakened net constraint on the helium abundance.

-Thus, at intermediate times around 4--5 days post merger, a particularly opportune time window exists for the detectability of a \hei feature.
-Radiative transitions (particularly photoionisation) have diminished, thereby blocking the strong pathways away from triplet helium, while the electron densities remain high enough for \heii to be an abundant species, thus allowing the recombination pathways into triplet helium.
+Thus, at intermediate times around 4--5 days post-merger, a particularly opportune time window exists for the detectability of a \hei feature.
+Radiative transitions (particularly photoionization) have diminished, thereby blocking the strong pathways away from triplet helium, while the electron densities remain high enough for \heii to be an abundant species, thus allowing the recombination pathways into triplet helium.

 At this time, the 1083\,nm wavelength and the observed absorption suggests a photospheric velocity of $\sim0.19c$ \citep{Sneppen2024_helium}, while the inferred blackbody velocity and photospheric velocity inferred for a \srii interpretation of the feature (with a mean rest wavelength of \srii at $\sim$1045\,nm) would suggest a somewhat slower velocity ($\sim0.15c$) \citep{Sneppen2023}.
 Ultimately, there is some ambiguity in what inner velocity to adopt, but we fiducially follow the $0.19c$ velocity implied by the helium interpretation of the feature.
 Importantly assuming a lower velocity would only make the upper bound observational limit on the helium mass fraction stronger, as this additional line-forming region would add further absorption.